aptoma/aloha-plugins/README.md

 To use the plugins you have to configure a custom path for the plugins.

 	Aloha.settings = {
+        requireConfig: {
             // path needed for shared libs used by plugins
-        requireConfig: {
             paths: {
                 'aptoma': '../../../aloha/aptoma'
+            },
+            // use our modified Rangy lib which fixes the problem with the CssClassApplier module loading issues '*': {
+                'vendor/rangy-core': '../../../components/aloha-plugins/lib/rangy-core'
             }
         },
 		// path for custom plugins (relative from Aloha.settings.baseUrl)